alexkilla/devops_sessions/session2/readme.md

 # Homework session 4

 - Refactor subnets to export all the subnet instead of just the ids.
+(Done)

 - Open port 80, create node app and hit port 80.
 Add dockerfile and run node server in docker.